-Students who complete two or more majors that normally lead to different degrees (bachelor of arts and bachelor of science) earn only one degree.
-Students must choose which degree they will earn at the time they file their degree summary request.
+Students earning a double major in programs taken concurrently must complete the course requirements for both major areas and all other standard degree requirements.
+Students wanting to earn two or more majors that normally lead to different degrees (bachelor of arts and bachelor of science) normally earn only one degree.
+Students choose which degree they wish earn at the time they file their Application to Graduate/Degree Summary form.
+Students wishing to earn dual degrees, please refer to the dual degree policy below.